unimonkiez/react-cordova-boilerplate/README.md

 - ```npm run build[:prod][:watch]``` - builds the project (single html file and single js file) as it does for development.
 - ```npm run test[:watch][:coverage]``` - runs Mocha testing, outputs result to console, `watch` options to watch files and test again after file modification, `coverage` option to generate coverage reports to `./coverage` folder (`index.html` is a usuful one!).

+## Troubleshooting
+- ```Node Sass could not find a binding for your current environment: OS X 64-bit with Node.js X.x``` If you get an error like this means you previously installed Node SASS in an older version of Node which no longer applies to you.
+To fix run ```npm rebuild node-sass```

 ## Build and run as application
 As you do with any cordova application, ```cordova build android```, ```cordova run android``` and more.